KEINOS/TPL-PHP-HelloWorld/README.md

     - [TravisCI](https://travis-ci.org/)
     - [COVERALLS](https://coveralls.io/)

-6. Re-name `ENVFILE.env.sample` to `ENVFILE.env`
+6. Re-name `COVERALLS.env.sample` to `COVERALLS.env` under `./tests/conf`.

-7. Get your access token from COVERALLS' settings and place/replace the token value in `ENVFILE.env`.
+7. Get your access token from COVERALLS' settings and place/replace the token value in `COVERALLS.env`.

-8. Run tests again to see COVERALLS' function.
+8. Run tests again to see COVERALLS' function-ability.

 9. If the local test passes then commit changes and push.